opnsense/docs/source/manual/vpnet.rst

 --------------------------
 Supported VPN technologies
 --------------------------
-OPNsense offers a wide range of VPN technologies ranging from modern SSL VPN's to well known IPsec as well as older (now considered insecure) legacy options such as L2TP and PPTP.
+OPNsense offers a wide range of VPN technologies ranging from modern SSL VPNs to well known IPsec as well as older (now considered insecure) legacy options such as L2TP and PPTP.